-Professor Sollas estimates that the rate of accumulation of these deposits has averaged about one foot per century, which would give only 25,300,000 years as the total lapse of time since the commencement of the Cambrian epoch.
+Professor Sollas, however, estimates a much more rapid rate of accumulation of these deposits-as high, indeed, as one foot per century-which, even with his own increased estimate of thickness, would give only 25,300,000 years as the total lapse of time since the commencement of the Cambrian epoch.
 But he also points out that there is good reason for believing that the pre-Cambrian epoch must have been as long as all the succeeding epochs put together, and the total lapse of time since the formation of the stratified rocks (including the pre-Cambrian) commenced might accordingly be estimated at 50,600,000 years.